zzjjjiang/python-starter/Intro/readme.md

   ]
 ```

-Use the `map()` function to subtract 10 pounds from the weight and print the following results to the console:
+Use the `map()` function to subtract 10 pounds from the weight for each person and print the following results to the console:

 ```
 [{'charlie': 140}, {'bob': 140}, {'mary': 130}, {'fred': 120}, {'alex': 140}]